Dog found locked in crate, abandoned on side of SC road - NewsBreak

 “I have never seen nothing like that over on this street,” said Johnny Blackwell.

-“It’s sad to see people leave dogs like that, but there’s so much going on now, it’s hard for people to take care of dogs too,” said Blackwell.40+ animals seized from home of SC parents charged in daughter’s death
+“It’s sad to see people leave dogs like that, but there’s so much going on now, it’s hard for people to take care of dogs too,” said Blackwell.

 Sgt.
 Brown said there are better ways to re-home and help pets.
 He said the Laurens County Sheriff’s Animal Shelter has a pet food bank where anyone can pick up free food.
 He said the food bank is supported by community donations.